liu-cool-cmd/campus-commute-assistant/docs/DUKE-DATA-AUDIT-2026-09-21.md

 The new data is deliberately bounded to 2026-08-10 through 2026-12-31 pending a new semester review;
 the end date is an application review boundary, not an official declaration of service through holidays.
+That window applies to the published tables in `publishedTimetables.json`; the separate LLCCW official supplement in `officialSchedule.ts` runs through 2027-05-09 instead.
 Holiday/football changes require a future verified exception source.
 The official tables themselves have inconsistencies: C1 weekend stop-number cells disagree with their direction-specific headings;
 the reviewed mapping follows the named C1 timing-point columns.
 LNC timetable topology differs from